 On the beach, the stilt fishermen carry on about their business (fully aware that you’re there to see them of course)…

 Apparently, it’s a lot harder to catch any properly huge fish here, especially so in recent times, but the men come over to show you their catches anyway (which they then throw back into the ocean as it’s far too small to be eaten).

 If you ask nicely (or tip generously), you can even get a chance to try your hands at stilt fishing.
 Lloyd gave it a go while I stood back on the shore, laughing so hard at him wobbling ridiculously once left along on the stilts…

 I honestly had my camera out (in between fits of giggles) in the hopes that he would fall off the stilts but he disappointed and decided to stay put.
 Spoil sport!

-Eventually it was time to head back ‘home’, albeit a different hotel, and a much more modern one this time; the brand new Riu Sri Lanka.
+Eventually, it was time to head back ‘home’, albeit a different hotel, and a much more modern one this time; the Riu Sri Lanka.

 We had little gifts waiting in the room too (always a nice welcome touch) and Thomson had arranged for us to have 1-hour massage so we hurried down to the spa for our massages (as always, I went for a strong massage).

 The rest of the evening went by in such a phantasmagoria of fun!
 We started off with dinner…